OESO-SEMPIRE 17th World Conference | Esophagus 2026 | Versailles | June 14-17, 2026

 Auditorium Richelieu

-1. Current Art of Antireflux Surgery. – Moustafa Elshafei (Germany)
+1. Current Art of Antireflux Surgery. – Burkhard H.A. von Rahden (Germany)

 2. Current Art of Surgery for Achalasia. – Aleksandar P. Simić (Serbia)

-3. Current Art of Surgery for Esophageal Diverticula. – Christian Gutschow (Switzerland)
+3. Current Art of Surgery for Esophageal Diverticula. – Rubens Sallum (Brazil)

 4. Current Art of Surgery for Esophageal Squamous Cell Carcinoma. – Simone Giacopuzzi (Italy)